Canoe slalom: Olympics

 The 1972 Olympics in Augsburg were held on an artificial whitewater course.
 The Augsburg Eiskanal set the stage for the future of artificial course creation.
 With the exception of the altered river bed of the Ocoee River in 1996, every Olympic venue has been a manmade concrete channel.
 Since the late 1980s, artificial course creation has surged; now most countries that field Olympic slalom teams have more than one artificial course to train on.
 Artificial river creation has evolved and new courses have fewer issues than some of the initial designs.

+There are currently six Olympic Medal events: